WaxOn/WaxOff

 WaxOn: Loudnorm On or Off?

 For consistent batch ingest where files were recorded at different gain levels, turn Loudness Norm on.
 It ensures every file lands at the same integrated loudness before the limiter.
-For a single file or when you want to preserve the original level relationship between takes, leave it off and let the limiter handle ceiling compliance only.
+For a single file or when you want to preserve the original level relationship between takes, leave it off and let downward-only linear peak normalization handle ceiling compliance only — no limiting.

 WaxOff: Choosing a LUFS Target

-−18 LUFS is the standard for most podcast platforms. −16 LUFS gives a louder result but is still within typical platform limits.
+−18 LUFS is a safe, conservative delivery target rather than a level the platforms themselves use: it sits below the major platform targets (Spotify −14, Apple Podcasts −16), so both boost it modestly rather than attenuate it. −16 LUFS gives a louder result but is still within typical platform limits.
 Going higher than −14 LUFS risks clipping or rejection by some platforms.
 When in doubt, use the Podcast Standard preset.

 WaxOn: Mono vs. Stereo for Podcasts